Today we are going to learn about different types of sewing pins and their uses.

 As my friend Kathy observed (see the comments below) you should NEVER place pins in your mouth.
 Never.
-There is a precedent that may convince you why this is not a good idea: Teen has pin in his heart surgically removed.
-I use instead an easy to access pincushion which can be attached to the wrist and is very handy while you sew.
+There is a precedent that may convince you why this is not a good idea: A teen has a pin in his heart surgically removed.
+I use instead an easy-to-access pincushion which can be attached to the wrist and is very handy while you sew.

 Do You Sew Over Pins?

 Well, 20 years ago I would say definitely yes.
 You see when I learned to sew I was told that it’s perfectly fine to sew over pins because they are thin.
 And I did it all the time and liked it.

 But now, after so many sewing projects, I will say – don’t do it, don’t sew over pins, it’s quite dangerous.